|

 Daily Southern Chronicle, August 4, 1863].

-as a trap for Burnside's army, but the cowardly surrender of Cumberland Gap by General J. W. Frazer, 9 September, 1863, however,
+for Burnside's army, but the cowardly surrender of Cumberland Gap by General J. W. Frazer, 9 September, 1863, however, proved

-proved it a double triggered trap for us.
-The Federal authorities were fully alive to the importance of grasping from us and
+it a double triggered trap for us.
+The Federal authorities were fully alive to the importance of grasping from us and holding

-holding this section, so fertile for all, and so loyal to them, being urged thereto by the highest consideration of honor,
+this section, so fertile for all, and so loyal to them, being urged thereto by the highest consideration of honor, duty and

 The Sixty-ninth Regiment was never idle, especially after current